hashicorp/vault/website/source/docs/commands/debug.html.md

 Note that the `config`, `host`,`metrics`, and `pprof` targets are only queried on active and performance standby nodes due to the the fact that the information pertains to the local node and the request should not be forwarded.

+Additionally, host information is not available on the OpenBSD platform due to library limitations in fetching the data without enabling `cgo`.

 ## Output Layout